PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 the performance penalty can become significant for numerically intensive applications.

-A :term:`lite-function` is a lightweight version of another `plasmapy` function that accepts numbers and NumPy_ arrays in assumed SI units.
+A :term:`lite-function` is a lite-weight version of another `plasmapy` function that accepts numbers and NumPy_ arrays in assumed SI units.
 Lite-functions skip all validations and instead prioritize performance.
 Most lite-functions are defined in `plasmapy.formulary`.